ACCESS-NRI/MED-Portal/docs/submitting.md

 # Citations

-Citations to entries in paper.bib should be in [rMarkdown](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html) format.
+Citations to entries in model.bib should be in [rMarkdown](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html) format.